Karina Korostelina

 Affiliations

-• International association for reconciliation studies, Vice-president
+• International association for reconciliation studies, President

 • International Studies Association, Member